Kaushik3112/Course-Project-PH219/README.md

-# Course Project PH 219
+# Course Project: Data Analysis and Interpretation
 Documentation and code repository for the PH 219 course project

 ### Table Of Contents: